SohailSJTU/sohailsjtu.github.io/aboutme.md

 title: About me
 ---

 Currently I have joined the Computer Science School at Zhejiang University as a PhD student I am advised by [Professor Yingcai WU](http://www.ycwu.org/).
+I have been awarded with Chinese Government Scholarship for my Doctoral Studies.

-I finished my Masters in Computer Vision at Shanghai Jiao Tong University.
-Supervised by Professor WU Jing.
+I finished my Masters in Control Science and Engineering at Shanghai Jiao Tong University with a specialization in Computer Vision.
+Supervised by [Professor WU Jing](http://automation.sjtu.edu.cn/en/ShowPeople.aspx?info_id=417&info_lb=326&flag=224).
+For my Masters I received Cultural Exchange Scholarship offered by the Inter Provisional Coordination Ministry of Pakistan.

-I completed my undergraduation from Birla Institute of Technology and Science, Pilani, India with a dual degree in Master of Science (Hons.)
-Biological Sciences and Bachelor of Engineering (Hons.)
-Computer Science.
+I completed my undergraduation from COMSATS Institute of Information Technology, Pakistan with a Bronze Medal.
+I was also awarded prestigious Prime Minister National ICT R&D Scholarship for my undergrad studies.

 ### Personal Interests